-124. The Wright Area EIS and the South Porcupine ROD fail to adequately analyze the air quality impacts of the South Porcupine coal lease.
-Specifically, BLM and the Forest Service failed to assess this action's effect on emissions and concentrations of nitrogen dioxide (" NO_2 ") and small-diameter particulate matter (" $PM{2.5}$ ").
+124. The Wright Area EIS and the South Porcupine and North Porcupine RODs fail to adequately analyze the air quality impacts of the South Porcupine and North Porcupine coal leases.
+Specifically, BLM and the Forest Service failed to assess the leases' effects on emissions and concentrations of nitrogen dioxide ("NO2") and small-diameter particulate matter ("PM2.5").